After three months, 18 matches, 181 points, 83 Hammer throws and 270 holes, it all comes down to this.

 The Course

-Teams will play different course layouts in Match 1 and Match 2.
-The first layout has seen far fewer penalties accumulated on the year – eight in the layout for Match 1 compared to 26 in the layout for Match 2.
-But Match 1 features the hardest hole in terms of green in regulation percentage – the par-4 eighth hole, Temple, with players hitting the green in regulation only 12.5% of the time.
+Teams will play different course layouts in Match 2 and Match 3 (if necessary).
+The Match 3 layout (which was also played in Match 1) has seen far fewer penalties accumulated on the year – eight compared to 26 in the layout for Match 2.

 HOLE DESIGNS: Check out the full library of TGL holes